hkra/Computer/README.md

 - Doesn't care about overflow from arithmetic operations (similar to x86's `imul` instruction).

 ### Computer.Tests
 This project contains unit tests for computer components.
-Code coverage is 99.41%.

 ### Driver
 Driver is a test program that uses the Computer library.